microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/channel-unarchive.md

 Restore an archived [channel](../resources/channel.md).
 Unarchiving restores the ability for users to send messages and edit the channel.
 Channels are archived via the [channel: archive](channel-archive.md) method.

-Unarchiving is an asynchronous operation; a channel is unarchived when the asynchronous unarchive operation completes successfully, which might occur after this method responds.
+Unarchiving is an asynchronous operation; a channel is unarchived when the asynchronous unarchiving operation completes successfully, which might occur after this method responds.

 > **Note**: An archived channel that belongs to an archived team can't be unarchived.
 Unarchive the team before you unarchive the channel; otherwise, the request fails.